"I am wearing my mom's old purse."

 My translation "Estoy llevando la cartera vieja, de mi mamá" ,was marked as correct.
 A literal translation of this sentence into English, is as follows: I am wearing the old purse, of my mum.
 I hope this is helpful

-In either sentences, you do not need the comma... in English it is rarely used and in the Spanish sentence you are breaking the possessive form (unless you actually intend to make a speech pause for dramatic effect which could also be accomplished with suspension points: ...)
+In either sentences, you do not need the comma... in English it is rarely used and in the Spanish sentence you are breaking the possessive form (unless you actually intend to make a speech pause for dramatic effect which would be better accomplished with suspension points: ...)

 The purpose of my post was to help others in understanding and breaking down the Spanish sentence.
 The only purpose of yours is seemingly to criticise me and an English sentence that was meant to be literal and not grammatically correct or as an instruction in English.
 The comments section is meant for helping, not trolling.